johnfoderaro/jfod/src/blog/2015/how-to-become-an-seo-professional.md

 ---
 title: How to Become an SEO Professional
 description: Want to learn how to become an SEO professional?
-Check out our outlines of the best traits and skills needed for the job. headline:How to Become an SEO Professional
+Check out our outlines of the best traits and skills needed for the job.
+headline: How to Become an SEO Professional
-date: March 31, 2015
+date: 2015/03/31
 collection: blog
 layout: post.hbt
 ---